 Oliver Twist (Otherwise known as The Parish Boy’s Progress) is the second novel of renowned author Charles Dickens.
 Noted for its unromantic portrayal of criminals in London, the novel exposed the cruel treatment of children during the time.
 The novel has been the subject for many adaptations on stage and screen, the most famous being Carol Reed’s musical Oliver! starring Ron Moody as Fagin and Oliver Reed as Bill Sykes.

-Kent welcomed the production when it was filmed in 2007.
-The Historic Dockyard in Chatham was the location used to shoot one of the most famous lines of Dickens’ literary history “Please Sir, I want some more”.
-The Tarred Yarn Store at Chatham’s Historic Dockyard is a Grade II listed building and was used to recreate the famous workhouse scene in the film.
+Kent welcomed the production when it was filmed in 2007 to The Historic Dockyard Chatham which was the location used to shoot one of the most famous lines of Dickens’ literary history “Please Sir, I want some more”.
+The Tarred Yarn Store at The Historic Dockyard Chatham is a Grade II listed building and was used to recreate the famous workhouse scene in the film.

 First shown in 2007 in five episodes on BBC1, this adaptation is now available on DVD.

 For more information about filming in Kent please contact: firstname.lastname@example.org

 For more information about the programme: http://www.bbc.co.uk/programmes/b008m6b8